Starting a Website: Free or Self-Hosted WordPress?

 Self-hosted WordPress allows you to use any plugins that are available, including free, paid, and even custom plugins.
 These can add a lot of additional functionality to your site, with the cost of code complexity.

 Free WordPress is totally free for up to three gigabytes of server space.
 This is more than enough to suit the needs of most personal blogs or other sites that don’t use a lot of space with multimedia files.

 Self-hosted WordPress requires choosing a hosting service with a web hosting provider.
 Costs vary from provider to provider, with a lot of providers offering deep discounts for a long-term, pay upfront contract.

 While we are on the topic of hosting fees, let’s talk about domain registration.
 If you go with free WordPress, your website will have an address like mysuperawesomesite.wordpress.com.
 Your site is a sub-domain of WordPress.com.
 There are no fees for this, but, you also could have a really long address for your website.

-Self-hosted WordPress sites are required to register a domain.
+Self-hosted WordPress sites require you to register a domain.
 This requires an annual fee, but there is the upside that you can get a much shorter address.

 Free WordPress does not allow you to sell advertising on sites that they host.
 So, if you were planning on setting up a site to bring in ad revenue, this is not the place to go.

 Self-hosted WordPress sites can sell all of the ad space that they want.